semiodesk/limes/Documentation/Journal-2022.md

 ### Thursday, 17th November
 [Sebastian Faubel](mailto:sebastian@semiodesk.com)
+- Jour Fix meeting with Antonella Succoro and colleagues at 10:00am
+  - Demonstrated current state of development
+  - Discussed feedback and wishes of Antonella's colleagues
 - Fixed issue #39
   - SVG logo needed reworking of the embedded PNG file and converting the font to a path
 - Fixed issue #43